hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * **D﻿escription:** Same description as the one available in the workshop's table entry
 * **P﻿resenter:** Name of the presenter
 * **Role:** Role of the presenter (the workshop developer in fact: Solution Architect, Fullstack Developer, etc...)
-* **V﻿ideoLink:** Youtube link of the recorded video to be used as a replay
+* **V﻿ideoLink:** YouTube link of the recorded video to be used as a replay
-* **W﻿orkshopId:** Id of the workshop linked to the video
+* **W﻿orkshopId:** ID of the workshop linked to the video
 * **A﻿ctive:** Tag to set to enable visibility of the replay in registration portal

-One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info, quite handy,no ?
+One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info.
+Quite handy, no?

 Here is an exampe of such a file: